 Treasure Trails in Richmond

 The company “Treasure Trails” have set 2 treasure hunt trails around Richmond, there’s one where you search for the hidden treasure and another where you attempt to solve the mystery of Tim Panny.
 Head slightly further afield and out to Easby Abbey.
-There’s a charge for each treasure trail, which can be posted in hard copy or which you can download immediately.
+There’s a charge for each treasure trail, which can be posted in hard copy or can download immediately.
 Complete the answers to the treasure questions online and go into a monthly draw to win money.
 More information here from Treasure Trails.